 FINDING: SATISFIED WITH CONDITIONS.
-While this policy appears to predominantly address larger master planning aspects of Three Mile Lane, this application has been reviewed by the Fire Marshal, and the site development will need to be consistent with applicable fire codes.
-The November 9, 2023 revised plans and a condition of approval provide for an illuminated on-site directory sign near the site entrance to provide for assist with address identification and site orientation for emergency responders.
+While this policy appears to address larger master planning aspects of Three Mile Lane, this application has been reviewed by the Fire Marshal, and the site development will need to be consistent with applicable fire codes.